Alaeddini-Zahra/Personal-Projects/README.md

 ## Multi-Layer Perceptron (MLP)
 ### This project implements a neural network model in Keras to classify gene expression data for GSE112790

-## Q-learning Minimum Spanning Tree (QMST)
-### This Python code implements a Q-learning algorithm to find the Minimum Spanning Tree (MST) in a graph, based on reinforcement learning technique.

 ## Simple-Reinforcement Learning (Simple-RL)
 ### This Python code implements a multi-agent reinforcement learning scenario using a Q-learning algorithm.
 Two agents navigate a grid defined by two factors: colours (red, blue, green) and shapes (circle, square, triangle).
 The agents aim to reach a goal, adjusting their strategy through learning over multiple plays.